Age-restricted community

 An age-restricted community is a residential community, often gated, that legally discriminates on the basis of age to limit residency to a majority fraction of older individuals—typically 80% over a set age.
 The minimum age is frequently set at 55 years old, but it can vary.

-These communities are set up to accommodate older individuals who would like to live in an area without the perceived problems of having children around.
+These communities are set up to accommodate older individuals who would like to live in an area without the problems of having children around.
 In most cases a younger spouse or significant other is permitted to live in the community as long as one member meets the minimum age requirement.

 Age-qualified communities, also known as 55+ communities, active adult communities, lifestyle communities, or retirement communities, are often planned communities that offer homes and community features that are attractive to 55+ adults.
 These might include a clubhouse or lifestyle center with a good many activities, sometimes with indoor and outdoor swimming pools, exercise facilities, craft rooms, demonstration kitchens, and decks and patios for gathering.